“Festival

 By gradually resuming the act of drawing or painting, everything comes back to life.
 Back in the days, I started by painting real-life models or acquaintances and for many years I kept on using this approach, as it was necessary to truly learn the rules and principles of drawing and painting.
 The depiction of reality is much more difficult to render through a work than by using a photography and this method was the one taught by several professors at the Academy and Art Institutes.
 The colours and shades that changed according to the light just as the three-dimensionality of the subject are all elements that have to be processed from the beginning to fully comprehend and handle the painting medium along with the tools available.
 Following this initial period, I abandoned this approach only to use it again on just a few occasions.
 After several years of in-depth work, painting gets in your blood and becomes one with you, making any random item worthy of being depicted.

-Currently, I use photography mainly as a starting point, but it’s all an abstraction of the thought and gesture, as the very act of painting constantly finds its way to be revealed.”
+Currently, I use photography mainly as a starting point, but it’s all an abstraction of the thought and gesture, as the very act of painting constantly finds its way to be revealed.

 Elisa Filomena, Studio 2024

-Elisa Filomena in her studio, in front of the Ariel painting, acrylic on canvas, 155x143cm, 2024
+Elisa Filomena in her studio (2024), in front of the Ariel painting, acrylic on canvas, 155x143cm, 2023

 How do you employ the latter?

 These pictures are used as a starting point for an internalization of the subject and can be considered as found imagery, from both photography books as well as from all over the web.
-They are being subsequently sorted and archived depending on the stages of life I’m passing through, which I entitle with symbolic names as to mark the different levels of thought.
+They are being subsequently sorted and archived depending on the stages of life I’m passing through, which I entitle with symbolic names to mark the different levels of thought.

 What are your feelings when revisiting works done in the past?
 How does the element of time influence and shape your perspective on your drawings and paintings?

 Once a work is over, I stop considering it for the time being, not because it’s not of my interest anymore, but because I’m much more into that which has yet to come into being.
 Only after several years have passed I tend to look over the works done and reconsider them.
-I’m currently dealing with my ever-growing archive, as it is a substantial work to carry on both physically as well as mentally, especially if you consider the amount of works produced in nearly 30 years.
+I’m currently dealing with my ever-growing archive, as it is a substantial work to carry on both physically as well as mentally, especially if you consider the amount of work produced in nearly 30 years.

 How is an ideal day of yours?

 Since I paint during the night-time, my day actually starts in the late morning with a long, triple cup of coffee.
-Only afterwards, I pursue all that enthralls me: cinema, poetry and reading biographies.
+Only afterwards, did I pursue all that enthralls me: cinema, poetry and reading biographies.
 It can be a rather good way to start the day by absorbing new energies and cues for the following nightly work.
 I love aperitif time as it is a sort of relaxing and soothing break that sets the daily rhythm.
 Right after dinner, I commence working.
 Depending on the impulse of the moment, I turn to either drawing or painting and proceed until I start hearing the birds singing around 3 or 4 in the morning.
-A bit more of painting, a cigarette and then I go to rest.
+A bit more painting, a cigarette and then I go to rest.

 A sentence that an art critic has been saying about your work, something that has deeply influenced you?

-There has been a major group exhibition last year in a marvellous Umbrian town called Todi, hosted by the Giampaolo Abbondio Gallery.
+There was a major group exhibition last year in a marvellous Umbrian town called Todi, hosted by the Giampaolo Abbondio Gallery.
 It was named Hauntology – La natura spettrale della pittura [The spectral nature of painting] and curated by Ivan Quaroni, whose review essay embodies a profound and meaningful analysis of my painting, that I completely agree with and of which I’m honoured by, stating that: “Elisa Filomena’s paintings look like surfaces washed away by time, inhabited by ghostly figures of uncertain consistency.
 These subtle, almost filigree-like figures are perhaps the best visual transcription of the fragmentary nature of memories.
 Indeed, like memories they have an incomplete, corrupted form and an arbitrary character stemming from the artist’s desire to capture the impalpable, essential quality of images. (…)” (2)

 Can you tell us something about what you are working on at the moment?